TcMenu/documentation/content/arduino-libraries/tc-menu/themes/color-themes-for-all-display-sizes.md

 You can now choose between native fonts supported by the library, or using our tcUnicode support.

-With 3.0 of TcMenu onwards, we include support for [drawing UTF-8 Unicode fonts with TcUnicode]({{< relref "tc-unicode-helper.md" >}}).
+With 3.0 of TcMenu onwards, we include support for [drawing UTF-8 Unicode fonts with TcUnicode](${relRef("tc-unicode-helper.md")}).
 TcUnicode supports both its own Unicode fonts that can support all unicode ranges, and is also backward compatible with Adafruit fonts too.
 The designer is also equiped with a new font creation UI as of 3.0 which can convert desktop fonts to embedded format.

 ### Font for items

 This is the default font that menu items will draw using.
-See [Fonts in the menu designer]({{< relref "using-custom-fonts-in-menu.md" >}})
+See [Fonts in the menu designer](${relRef("using-custom-fonts-in-menu.md")})

 ### Font for title

 This is the title font that will be used for header text.
-See [Fonts in the menu designer]({{< relref "using-custom-fonts-in-menu.md" >}})
+See [Fonts in the menu designer](${relRef("using-custom-fonts-in-menu.md")})

 ### Border width for action items